DanialArab/LLM/README.md

 <a name="3"></a>
 ## Pattern

-For all the examples we use the following pattern:
+For all the examples we use the following pattern to generate code:

 Create a prompt: